-While it is not mandatory it is highly recommended that you have regular and free access to your own computer, whether a laptop or desktop.
+Yes.
+You will need access to your own computer, whether a laptop or desktop, throughout the course.
 Tablets will not suffice alone.

 If you already have a computer it may suffice for the first year of the programme or longer.
 It need not meet the specifications detailed below but it should be reasonably up-to-date.
 Start using what you have and upgrade later if necessary.
 That way you have a better laptop later in the programme when requirements will be greater.